danyramirezg/holbertonschool-interview/0x02-heap_insert/README.md

 ### [0.
 New node](./0-binary_tree_node.c)
-* Write a function that creates a binary tree node:
+* Write a function that creates a binary tree node

 ### [1.
 Heap - Insert](./1-heap_insert.c)
-* Write a function that inserts a value into a Max Binary Heap:
+* Write a function that inserts a value into a Max Binary Heap